Asian stocks drop as White House turmoil hits risk sentiment

 A small but growing number of Trump’s fellow Republicans called on Wednesday for an independent probe of possible collusion between his 2016 campaign and Russia, and one even mentioned impeachment.

+In political developments elsewhere, trouble mounted for Brazilian President Michel Temer, who was recorded discussing payments to silence testimony by a potential witness in the country’s biggest-ever graft probe.

+An exchange-traded fund of Brazilian equities was down more than 8 per cent in Tokyo, where it is traded.

-The euro extended its overnight surge to touch $1.1174 , its highest since November.
+In currencies, the euro extended its overnight surge to touch $1.1174, its highest since November before pulling back slightly to $1.1154.

 “There are two implications from the latest developments in Washington, first being the possibility of congressional procedures reaching an impasse and second is the potential of Trump being forced out,” said Masafumi Yamamoto, chief forex strategist at Mizuho Securities in Tokyo.